Ankle pain involves any discomfort in one or both ankles.

 Problems in areas near the ankle that can cause you to feel pain in the ankle include:

-As the swelling and pain improve, you will need to keep extra stress off your ankle for up to 10 days for a milder sprain and 2 to 5 weeks for a more severe sprain.
+As the swelling and pain improve, you may still need to keep extra weight stress off your ankle for a period of time.

 The injury may take a few weeks to many months to fully heal.
 Once the pain and swelling are mostly gone, the injured ankle will still be a little weaker and less stable than the uninjured ankle.

 - You will need to start exercises to strengthen your ankle and avoid injury in the future.

 - Do not begin these exercises until a health care professional tells you it is safe to start.